DevRayHE/social-network-api/README.md

 Start up your favourite terminal.
 Navigate to the repository local folder.
 Run 'npm i' to install dependencies
-Run 'mysql -u "username" -p'
-Input your mysql password associated to the "username" Run 'source ./db/schema.sql'
-Run 'quit" to get back to Terminal
-Run 'npm seed' to seed the database
 Run 'npm start'
-A professional e-commerce back end is now ready on the chosen PORT!
+A Social Network Api App is now ready on the chosen PORT!

  ---